artemis-analytics/artemis/docs/artemis.md

 In order to provide a flexible means of defining business processes to execute on data, directed graphs are defined by the user.
 User-defined inputs and outputs can be shared across algorithm sequences.
 The ordering of the algorithmic execution is handled through a sorting algorithm.
 Users only need to ensure their pipeline defines the input(s), the sequence of algorithms to act on those inputs, and the output.
+(COMMENT: Very good introduction of Artemis vocabulary in relation to more generic vocabulary.)

 **Definitions**

 * *Sequence* - Tuple of algorithms (by name) which must be executed in the order defined.
 * *Element* - Name of an output business process.
+(COMMENT: We need to standardize/figure out our naming scheme.
+Also, if an Element is the output of a business process, we should state here what is the business process.)
 * *Chain* - Unordered list of input Elements (by name), a Sequence, and a single output Element.
 * *Menu* - Collection of user-defined Chains to be processed on a particular dataset.